dghubble/dghubble/README.md

 * Containers, deployment, observability
 * Go libraries, authentication, APIs

-I run Kubernetes clusters ([Typhoon](https://github.com/poseidon/typhoon)) and infrastructure around the world to host 60+ internal projects/systems and founded [Poseidon Labs](#poseidon-labs).
+I run Kubernetes clusters ([Typhoon](https://github.com/poseidon/typhoon)) and infrastructure around the world to power 70+ internal projects/systems and founded [Poseidon Labs](#poseidon-labs).
 That infra spans AWS, Azure, DigitalOcean, Google Cloud, Equinix, Vultr, and an on-prem colocation and I operate [AS207563](https://bgp.he.net/AS207563) for BGP peering and global anycast 🌐.

 I'm also a Staff Engineer for Lyft, former [CoreOS](https://github.com/coreos)/[Twitter](https://github.com/twitter), and an MIT alum.